-U.S. Justice Department approves Sprint, T-Mobile merger
+U.S. Justice Department approves $26 billion Sprint, T-Mobile merger

 T-Mobile US on Thursday beat analysts’ estimates for second-quarter net new phone subscribers who pay a monthly bill, boosted by the U.S. mobile carrier’s wireless plans aimed at fending off its bigger rivals.
 The mobile carrier said it added a net 710,000 phone subscribers in the three months ended June 30.

-Federal Communications Commission Chairman Ajit Pai has given his blessing to the merger in principle and is expected to circulate a formal order within weeks.
+Federal Communications Commission Chairman Ajit Pai has given his blessing to the merger in principle and said in a statement on Friday he would soon circulate a formal order.

 The FCC is expected to give Dish more time to use spectrum it previously acquired but also impose strict penalties if it fails to create a consumer wireless network within a set timeframe.

 Reporting by Diane Bartz and David Shepardson; Editing by Paul Simao